refinedev/refine/documentation/blog/2023-06-14-refine-hackathon-2.md

 The **refine** team will be taking part in the Hackathon and you'll find us live building in our Discord all week.

 - Join us in our [Discord](https://discord.gg/refine) to get help, ask questions, and share your progress.
-You can also find a potential team mate on [Discord hackathon channel](https://discord.gg/YzKYcpJd).
+You can also find a potential team mate on Discord hackathon channel.
   - Forum channel: **hackathon**
 - Follow us on [Twitter](https://twitter.com/refine_dev) for updates and announcements.
 - [Refer to refine GitHub repository](https://github.com/refinedev/refine)

-## F.A.Q
+## FAQ
 ### What kind of projects I can submit?
 - You must build an app using refine framework.
 It can be anything like CRUD app, admin panel, internal tool, forms, storefront and dashboard.
 Also you can build library, data provider, auth provider or live provider etc. for refine.
 - For the **Best refine Project built using Supabase** category, you need to use Supabase as a data provider in the refine app.